About this Study Group

-Climate change and the resultant opening of the Arctic places new demands on the Navy to maintain presence and resource capabilities to operate in the austere Arctic environment.
-ASG provides the Chief of Naval Operations and Fleet and Maritime Component Commanders with a consistent pool of talent and knowledge to incorporate into their thinking about future maritime strategy and force structure for the Arctic region.
+Climate change and the resultant opening of the Arctic places new demands on the Navy to maintain presence and resource capabilities operating in the austere Arctic environment.
+The ASG provides the Chief of Naval Operations and Fleet and Maritime Component Commanders with a consistent pool of talent and knowledge to incorporate into their thinking about future maritime strategy and force structure for the Arctic region.

 Only NWC community members can elect to join several groups with the approval of the individual program director.
 Please note, this group is not open to the general public.

 To request more information or to sign up for the Arctic Studies Group, please email Dr. Berbrick at Arctic.Studies@usnwc.edu.